vedderb/bldc/lispBM/README.md

 (timeout-reset)
 ```

 Reset the timeout that stops the motor.
-This has to be run on a regular basis to keep the motor running.
+This has to be run on at least every second to keep the motor running.
+The timeout time can be configured in App Settings->General.

 #### get-ppm